Priority seat: Japan

 Initially, these seats were placed at the ends of the first and last cars, on the side opposite the driver's cab.
 Eventually, however, the practice shifted to designating one end of every car as a priority seating area, expanding the coverage.

 From the late 1990s, as the target group for priority seating expanded to include not only the elderly and disabled, but also injured passengers, pregnant women, and those with infants or toddlers, many railway and bus operators began shifting from the elderly-focused term "Silver Seat" to more inclusive labels such as "Priority Seats" (優先席, yūsen-seki).
 In addition, especially among major operators in the Tokyo metropolitan area, some introduced design features like orange-colored hand straps near priority seats—pioneered by Odakyu Electric Railway—or different-colored flooring and handrails to help visually distinguish these areas.

 On April 1, 1999, Hankyu Corporation, Kobe Electric Railway, and Nose Electric Railway, all part of the then Hankyu Toho Group (now Hankyu Hanshin Toho Group), abolished the designation of "Priority Seats" and declared all seats as Priority Seats.
 This initiative aimed to promote moral awareness among passengers and was based on the belief that forcing those in need to specific designated areas was undesirable.
 Instead, it encouraged a more benevolent mindset, allowing those in need to use the nearest available seat regardless of location.

 However, over time, complaints began to emerge from people claiming that others were no longer offering their seats.
 This prompted Hankyu Corporation to reconsider its all-priority-seating policy at its 2007 shareholders' meeting.
 As a result, on October 29, 2007, it reverted to having designated Priority Seats.
 Kobe Electric Railway, Nose Electric Railway, and the Osaka Municipal Subway Sakaisuji Line, which offers through service with Hankyu, followed suit.

 The Yokohama Municipal Subway also implemented a policy designating all seats as Priority Seats starting December 1, 2003.
 However, in response to passenger feedback, the bureau introduced (ゆずりあいシート, Yuzuriai Shīto) in late July 2012, as a category of highest-priority seating.

 South Korea

 Korean culture strongly recommends reserving seats for the elderly.
-Even if the entire car is overcrowded, the elderly seat will be empty.
+Even if the entire car is overcrowded, the elderly seats are often empty.
 Seoul Metropolitan Government announced that it will apply a new design for pregnant women at Seoul Subway lines 2 and 5.
 Seoul Metropolitan Government expects that the change could allow passengers to yield their seats to pregnant women more easily.

 In order to help people recognize that the seat is for pregnant women, the seat will change its color to pink from the back of the seat with a note that says 'This is the seat for a future protagonist' written on the bottom.